• Skip to primary navigation

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-Three: Stir the self raising flour, oats, bicarbonate of soda, cinnamon and vanilla extract into the melted butter and sugar mixture.
-Mix with a wooden spoon until a dough forms.
+Three: Add the self-raising flour, oats, bicarbonate of soda, cinnamon, and vanilla extract to the melted mixture.
+Stir with a wooden spoon until a dough forms.

-Four: Take heaped teaspoons of the cookie mixture and place them well spaced onto the baking sheets.
-Bake for 10 minutes in the oven.
-Once out of the oven, use a fish slice or flat wide spatula and gently press them down flat.
-Leave to cool for 10 minutes before removing to a wire rack.
+Four: Scoop heaped teaspoons of the cookie mixture onto the baking trays, leaving space between each.
+Bake for 10 minutes.
+Once out of the oven, gently press them down flat with a wide spatula.
+Allow to cool for 10 minutes before transferring to a wire rack.

 Step by step photo instructions for making cinnamon cookies.

-1. Leave plenty of space (at least 5cm) between your cookies on the baking tray as they will spread when baked.
+• Leave at least 5cm of space between the cookies on the baking tray, as they will spread while baking.

-2. Use non-stick baking paper (NOT greaseproof paper) to line your trays.
-We wouldn't want any of the cookies sticking!
+• Use non-stick baking paper to line your trays to prevent the cookies from sticking.

 🍴 Serving suggestions